Ten tips for your viva doce exam (PhD exam):

-1. I went through my whole thesis and put colored marker flags out the side marking out each chapter and important parts that I thought might get raised.
-In fact, I didn’t open my thesis one single time during the exam, but I felt more confident going in, and I think it also looked ‘responsible’ to have all these markers stuck out of the book.
-I got this idea from my friend Mike Williams, whose examiner did talk about specific parts, which Mike could then flip straight to.
+1. I went through my whole thesis and put colored marker flags out the side, marking out each chapter and important parts that I thought might get raised.
+In fact, I didn’t open my thesis one single time during the exam, but I felt more confident going in, and I think it also looked ‘responsible’ to have markers stuck out of the book.

-2. In reading through it the final time, I also made a record of all typ-os.
-It was like 3 pages long—just a document saying, “Page 11, para 2, use the instead of and” (and circled the typ-o in the thesis)….
+2. In reading through my thesis the final time, I made a record of all typ-os.
 Then when any typ-o came up during the viva, or at the end when they mentioned revisions, I pulled it out and said, “I have made a note of all typ-os I found when reading it through and to be fixed before submitting the hardcopy of the thesis.”
-Again—it helped me to feel more prepared and in control, I think it looked responsible, and also that way when I was reading through the last time and cringing at every typ-o I found, it was empowering to be able to write them down and be ready to fix them.

 6. Apparently it is standard for the examiners to pitch you a soft ball for your first question.
-Usually something like, “How did you become interested in this subject?”—just something they expect you will have pre-prepared or can easily answer and that genuinely is an ‘ice-breaker’ to make you feel more comfortable.
+So just be ready for it.
+It’s usually something like, “How did you become interested in this subject?”… something they expect you will have pre-prepared or can easily answer and that genuinely is an ‘ice-breaker’ to make you feel more comfortable.

 7. If you know your examiners, do not expect them to be friendly when you walk in.
-Even if you know them well (as I did), don’t let it freak you out if they aren’t friendly.
-I knew mine very well and was so glad I had been told this before I went in or else I would have thought interpreted their somber looks as their not liking my thesis.
-But apparently it is the culture that they are ‘initiating’ you, and it is their obligation to take it very seriously and give you a bit of a hard time.
+It is the culture that they are ‘initiating’ you, and it is their obligation to take it very seriously and give you a bit of a hard time.
 Also, the viva is supposed to be the first time that you are truly being spoken to as a peer—as an academic and not a PhD student—so being quite serious is part of that.

-9. From my friend Stephanie: when I met her before my viva, she said something to the effect of, “Your thesis isn’t finished.
+9. It’s not a finished product and that’s okay.
+Before my viva, my friend said to me, “Your thesis isn’t finished.
 It’s not final.
 You will make some changes before you submit the hardcopy, and you’ll change it a bunch again if you make it into a book.”
-She was so sweet—she was worried that would offend me or freak me out, like, “ack, there’s still more to do!?”…but I felt it was actually very comforting… I guess I had been feeling like, “Oh my god, this is it.
-If anything is wrong, it’s wrong.”
-But this reminded me that the project is still living—it needs to be good enough now to pass the requirements of a PhD, but that doesn’t mean that it’s going to be tattooed word for word as it is into your forehead for all eternity.
-(Unless you get very drunk after passing and decide a tattoo is the best way to celebrate.
-I do not recommend...)
+She was worried that would offend me but I felt it was actually very comforting… The project is still living—it needs to be good enough now to pass the requirements of a PhD, but that doesn’t mean that it’s permanent.

 10. Finally, I’ve heard a lot of people who felt it didn’t go so well, and in that excruciating time waiting outside the office while the examiners discussed, worked themselves up into a real state.
 And all of them were given minor revisions.
 You will be challenged, it may not go so well.
 But remember the joke, “What do you call the worst student at a PhD graduation ceremony?”
 Answer: “Doctor”.
 I.e., it doesn’t have to be a stellar performance, you just have to show you’ve fulfilled the requirements of a PhD… So don’t panic.